alibaba/FederatedScope/federatedscope/llm/README.md

   - Possible reason 2: Due to the enabling of `train.is_enable_half`, numerical overflow may occur.
 This usually happens when setting the `optimizer.type` to `Adam`, since the default `eps` is `1e-8` but `fp16` requires at least `1e-5`.
 - `ValueError: Tokenizer class LLaMATokenizer does not exist or is not currently imported. `
   - This is a problem with `transformers`, you can fix it in your local file.
 Replace `LLaMATokenizer` with `LlamaTokenizer` in `PATH_TO_DATA_ROOT/MODEL_REPO/snapshots/..../tokenizer_config.json`
+- `OutOfMemoryError: CUDA out of memory.`
+  - Torch's garbage collection mechanism may not be timely resulting in OOM, please set `cfg.eval.count_flops` to `False`.